-For more information about the programs in the Business and Industrial Technologies Division please visit the division's web site at
+For more information about the programs in the Business and Industrial Technologies Division please visit the division's web site at http://valencia.unm.edu/academics/divisions/business-and-industrial-technologies/index.html or 505.925.8600.

 Health Sciences

 The Health Sciences Division at UNM-Valencia represents a broad array of health-related programs, including the associate degree in Nursing, Allied Health programs, and the American Heart Association Training Center, which offers AHA CPR and First Aid curriculum.